 Anyone requiring urgent assistance from Switzerland’s emergency services can call the 112 European emergency number.
 You will be put through to an operator, who will then connect you to the appropriate service.
 The European emergency number can be contacted from any mobile phone or landline phone.

-Should you need specific help in an emergency, such as in the case of poisoning or in need of mountain rescue, there are dedicated numbers for other emergency services.
-Their numbers can be found here:
+Should you need specific help in an emergency, such as in the case of poisoning or someone in need of mountain rescue, there are dedicated numbers for other emergency services.
+Their numbers are:

 There is a nationwide alarm system in Switzerland (Polyalert).
 After the alarms have been sounded, relevant information is conveyed via the radio.
 In case of a power failure, authorities might disseminate information via megaphones, couriers or leaflets.